 When I gave the Nikkor 18-105mm lens back to the CEX shop I decided to buy something different.
-Coming across many lenses and different producers I found one, tailor made for me at first glance.
+Coming across many lenses and different producers I found one, tailor-made for me at first glance.
 I have ordered through the webuy.com website the used Sigma 17-70mm F2.8 – 4.5 Macro lenses.
-Unfortunately the lens, that I received was not fully operational, because autofocus was completely broken.
+Unfortunately, the lens, that I received was not fully operational, because the autofocus was completely broken.
 I decided to take it back to the CEX shop again.
-It put me into bad mood however I didn’t want to give up.
+It put me in a bad mood however I didn’t want to give up.
 I ordered another sigma 17-70mm f2.8 – 4.5 Macro on the same evening.

-After a few days the delivery has come to me.
-Once I opened I noticed, that this is not a lens, that I would like.
+After a few days, the delivery has come to me.
+Once I opened it I noticed, that this is not the lens, that I would like.
 It was a Sigma 24-70mm f2.8 EX DG Macro (Pic.1,2) rather than Sigma 17-70mm.
-Moreover It wasn’t working too.
-Besides the broken autofocus I spotted a few fungus on the bottom glass (Pic.
+Moreover, it wasn’t working too.
+Besides the broken autofocus I spotted a few fungi on the bottom glass (Pic.
 3).
-Having a 2 weeks to give this item back I took adventage of this occassion and made some tests.
-I would like to say you, that photos made by this Sigma 24-70mm F2.8 EX DG Macro are not good.
+Having 2 weeks to give this item back I took advantage of this occasion and made some tests.
+I would like to say you, that the photos made by this Sigma 24-70mm F2.8 EX DG Macro are not good.
 I was fighting with manual focus and with fungus also.

-Before I start to describe the photo quality provided by Sigma 24-70mm I give you a good advice: Don’t buy items in CEX shop, at least from the website.
-Is definitely better, when you can go to shop and try!
+Before I start to describe the photo quality provided by Sigma 24-70mm I give you good advice: Don’t buy items in the CEX shop, at least from the website.
+It is definitely better when you can go to the shop and try it!

 Using the Sigma 24-70mm F2.8 EX DG Macro I have focused on a few things.
-First of all it is a lens with macro officially.
-Previously I had an ocassion to work with Nikkor 18-55mm macro, that is general not taken into account.
-I must admit, that it was one the best macro, that I have been fortunate to see, except the Sigma 17-70mm f2.8-4.5 macro, that I will describe soon.
+First of all, it is a lens with macro officially.
+Previously I had an occasion to work with Nikkor 18-55mm macro, which is generally not taken into account.
+I must admit, that it was one the best macro, that I have been fortunate to see, except the Sigma 17-70mm f2.8-4.5 macro, which I will describe soon.
 Contrasting both the Nikkor 18-55mm f3.5-5.6 VR II and Nikkor 18-105mm f3.5-5.6 VR this Sigma lens has the best one.
-The best example of it we can see, when comparing one plant in all lenses, that has been described.
-My example plant is the moss Polytrichum Commune, that is common in Britain (Pic.
+The best example of it can see when comparing one plant in all lenses, that have been described.
+My example plant is the moss Polytrichum Commune, which is common in Britain (Pic.
 4).

-I have another examples with this plant to show you.
+I have other examples with this plant to show you.
 See the pictures (Pic.5-8) below:

-Let’s take a look on another macro examples, without cropping (Pic.
+Let’s take a look at other macro examples, without cropping (Pic.
 9-12).

-In spite of quite big minimal focusing distance, that counts 40 cm, being just a little bit shorter than the Nikkor 18-105mm the macro images are really good.
-Due to lack of autofucus I can say nothing about the chromatic aberration in the macro pictures.
+In spite of quite a big minimal focusing distance, that counts 40 cm, being just a little bit shorter than the Nikkor 18-105mm the macro images are really good.
+Due to the lack of autofocus, I can say nothing about the chromatic aberration in the macro pictures.
 Some of them are not perfectly sharp too.

 Another feature of this sigma is the zoom itself.
-This lens gives us opportunity to take a photo up to 70mm.
-I have checked the quality of photos done on 70mm focal length.
+This lens gives us the opportunity to take a photo up to 70mm.
+I have checked the quality of the photos done on the 70mm focal length.
 To be said they are really nice.
-The chromatic aberration almost not exist, what is an excellent atitude (Pic.
+Chromatic aberration almost does not exist, which is an excellent attitude (Pic.
 13-16).

-As you can see there is no light fall on all aforementioned pictures.
-All photos are clear and sharp.
+As you can see there is no light falling in all the aforementioned pictures.
+All the photos are clear and sharp.

-Let’s take a look on the another pictures taken by the Sigma 24-70mm f2.8 EX DG Macro.
+Let’s take a look at the other pictures taken by the Sigma 24-70mm f2.8 EX DG Macro.
 They are clear and sharp.
 Nothing to complain about I think.

-The biggest atitude of the Sigma 24-70mm Macro lenses is definitely (for me) the aperture.
+The biggest attitude of the Sigma 24-70mm Macro lenses is definitely (for me) the aperture.
 This is only f/2.8 for a whole range.
-Thanks to this Sigma 24-70mm is perfect for the night photography.
-I couldn’t make a sharp photos however I have done my best.
-I found another adventage of this lens: as the length grows the focus doesn’t change unlike to Nikkor ones.
+Thanks to this Sigma 24-70mm is perfect for night photography.
+I couldn’t make sharp photos however I have done my best.
+I found another advantage of this lens: as the length grows the focus doesn’t change, unlike Nikkor ones.
 This is great!
-Setting the manual focus value you can use it for whole range of length offered.
+Setting the manual focus value you can use it for the whole range of lengths offered.

-Anyway I took a several photos during the night and low light.
+Anyway, I took several photos during the night and in low light.
 The result is really nice.
-Even, when photos has been taken on maximum length they keeps the good quality and brightness.
+Even, when photos have been taken at the maximum length they keep good quality and brightness.

-Taking a photos on maximal focal length may be a good pleasure in night conditions too (Pic.
+Taking photos on maximal focal length may be a good pleasure in night conditions too (Pic.
 29-30).
-I have chosen the sharpest picture as I could gain using manual autofocus.
+I have chosen the sharpest picture I could gain using manual autofocus.

 The Sigma 24-70mm f2.8 EX DG is to be perfect for amateur astrophotography too.
-Even when you are in the city center and struggling with a high level of light pollution this lens can help you to gain a decent sky images.
+Even when you are in the city center and struggling with a high level of light pollution this lens can help you to gain decent sky images.
 I would prefer to use it for constellation photography.
-Remember, that if you not owe a star adventurer the long time exposure may affect of your image and make the stars noc sharp.
-Earth rotates, that cause a star movement.
-As long as you taking a fast exposure photos you can receive a sharp image.
-During the longer exposures you can see a dash-looking stars.
+Remember, that if you do not owe a star adventurer the long-time exposure may affect your image and make the stars not sharp enough (in other words – dash-looking).
+Earth rotates, which causes a star movement.
+As long as you take fast-exposure photos you can receive a sharp image.
+During the longer exposures, you can see dash-looking stars.

-Unfortunately some of sky photos are not appropriate due to lack of autofucus and tripod.
+Unfortunately, some sky photos are not appropriate due to the lack of autofocus and a tripod.
 Watch all below:

 Pic.
-33 shows, that light pollution may affect strongly on the astrophoto quality.
-The parameters, that has been used to take this photo shows the rough light level balance between a good stars view and overexposed sky section covered by artifical lightning.
+33 shows, that light pollution may affect strongly the astrophoto quality.
+The parameters, that have been used to take this photo show the rough light level balance between a good star view and an overexposed sky section covered by artificial lighting.

-At the outcome I can recommend this lens for everyone, who wants to use it for night photography and make a close-up view of the constellations and star clusters or remote objects.
-The F2.8 aperture is completely tailored for it.
-Sigma 24-70mm is also good to take another pictures and nice for macro.
-The one drowback is a lack of the wide angle features, because the minimal focal length is 24mm.
-I have got used to take a “normal” pictures on 18mm focal length hence using this lens was quite unconfortable for me.
+As an outcome, I can recommend this lens to everyone, who wants to use it for night photography and make a close-up view of constellations and star clusters or remote objects.
+The f/2.8 aperture is completely tailored for it.
+Sigma 24-70mm is also good to take other pictures and nice for macro.
+The one drawback is a lack of wide-angle features because the minimal focal length is 24mm.
+I have gotten used to taking “normal” pictures on an 18mm focal length hence using this lens was quite uncomfortable for me.